 There is no requirement for proof of vaccination for attending the Cathedral for services or general visiting.
 If you are attending the Cathedral for a concert or other non-worship event (eg. a concert), proof of vaccination may still be required as a condition of entry by the Event Organist.
 If you’re unsure please speak directly with the event organiser.

 Our weekly broadcasts on Channel 31 have now concluded.

 You can continue to watch our services online via our Online Worship page and look out for special services that will be broadcast on Channel 31 from time to time.

 Music plays an integral part in the worship of St Paul’s Cathedral.
 Since 1888, the Cathedral’s Choir of Boys and Men has been an important part of the musical life of our city.
 Since 2016, a new Choir of Girls, Women and Men shares in the musical leadership of our Cathedral.
 Three organists contribute to our rich musical tradition.

 The Cathedral’s musical life is coordinated by our Director of Music.
 A designated Music Foundation was established in 1993 to encourage philanthropic donors to ensure that the musical life of the Cathedral is resourced.

 Alongside our regular pattern of daily worship, the Cathedral is able to host a number of special services during the year.
 We are always happy to consider requests to use the Cathedral and to discuss your particular circumstances.

 Share your prayer requests with us by emailing firstname.lastname@example.org.
-Prayers submitted will be offered during our 12.15pm Lunchtime Eucharist on Wednesdays.
+Prayers submitted will be offered during our 12.15pm Lunchtime Eucharist.